IKATEN-X/MAP-VIEWER_forMSX-MSX0/README.md

 Map data is derived from OpenStreetMap data.

+The included map tile data under `src/Txx/*.BIN` and the map data contained in `map.dsk` are not released under CC0.
+They are derived from OpenStreetMap data and are subject to the Open Database License (ODbL).

 © OpenStreetMap contributors
 OpenStreetMap data is available under the Open Database License (ODbL).
 https://www.openstreetmap.org/copyright